Searching for Web Hosts that Suck the Least

 Godaddy sucks at hosting.
-You have registered your domain name and eager to launch your website or online business.
+You have registered your domain name and eager to launch your website or online business in 2013.
 Now what?

 Do you know that it is not necessary to register a domain and get web hosting service at the same company?